Importing MS Project plans

 In this article, you will learn:

-✔ how to import a project schedule into Fluid from MS-Project.
+✔ How to import a Microsoft Project schedule into Fluid

 How to import a project schedule into Fluid from MS-Project?